-Dean is an internationally recognised multi-award-winning palaeontologist, science communicator and author.
-He has travelled the globe and worked on many fascinating projects, from excavating dinosaurs in the American West to describing new species of extinct marine reptiles and winning a gold medal for excellence in science.
-An Honorary Scientist at The University of Manchester, Dean is passionate about communicating palaeontology with the public and regularly appears on television, including as series advisor and recurring on-screen expert presenter for ITV’s Dinosaur Britain.
-He has written two books, numerous scientific papers, and many popular articles.
+Dean is an internationally recognised multi-award-winning palaeontologist, presenter and author.
+He has travelled the globe and worked on many fascinating projects from excavating dinosaurs in the American West, to describing new species of prehistoric reptiles and winning a gold medal for excellence in science.
+A Visiting Scientist at The University of Manchester, Dean is passionate about communicating palaeontology with the public and regularly appears on television, including as series advisor and expert co-presenter for ITV’s Dinosaur Britain.
+He has written books, numerous scientific papers, and many popular articles.
 Dean is also the patron of the UK Association of Fossil Hunters (UKAFH) & Mary Anning Rocks.

 "This is a thorough, scholarly work presented in a format accessible to everyone.
 Every dinosaur worker in the world should have a copy"*

 Lomax, D. R., Porro, L. B. and Larkin, N. R. 2019.
 Descriptive anatomy of the largest known specimen of Protoichthyosaurus prostaxalis (Reptilia: Ichthyosauria) including computed tomography and digital reconstruction of a three-dimensional skull.
 PeerJ.
 The study is Open Access.

 Ichthyosaurs: Up Close & Personal Public lecture for the Lapworth Museum of Geology – 'Jurassic Marine Monsters' - Family Fun Day (free event).
 Details: Wednesday 20 February (11.30 am), 2019.
 The talk will be held at Lapworth Museum of Geology - Earth Sciences Building (R4 on campus map).